OndrejNepozitek/Edgar-Unity/docs/examples/platformer-1.md

         }
     }

-> **Note:** The term *doors* is used throughout the text but in this context it simply means a conection between two rooms.
+> **Note:** The term *doors* is used throughout the text but in this context it simply means a connection between two rooms.

 ## Level graph